A time where family and friends gather to remember the abundance of blessings bestowed upon them during the year.

 Scripture Place Cards

 When the children were older, each child had to find bible verses representing thankfulness and write them down on place cards to set at each person’s table setting.
-They could be as creative as they wanted decorating their cards.
+They could be as creative as they wanted in decorating their cards.
 It was always a joy to see what verses they chose and see their creativity in action.

 These were a few ways we taught our children the importance of making much of Jesus during the Thanksgiving season.